 Halocarbons are carbon compounds containing one or more halogens, i.e., fluorine, chlorine, bromine or iodine, with most being industrial products.
 Halocarbons are classified into chlorofluorocarbons (CFCs), which contain fluorine and chlorine: the hydrochlorofluorocarbons (HCFCs), which contain hydrogen in addition to fluorine and chlorine; and the halons, which contain bromine and other halogens.
-Perfluorocarbons (PFCs) are carbon compounds in which all hydrogen atoms are replaced by fluorine atoms, and hydrofluorocarbons (HFCs) halocarbons that contain hydrogen and fluorine but no Carbon tetrachloride (CCl4) and methyl chloroform (CH3CCl3) are produced industrially, whereas methyl chloride (CH3Cl) has natural sources.
+Perfluorocarbons (PFCs) are carbon compounds in which all hydrogen atoms are replaced by fluorine atoms, and hydrofluorocarbons (HFCs) halocarbons that contain hydrogen and fluorine but no chlorine.
+Most halocarbons (HFCs, CCl4, CH3CCl3, etc.) are produced industrially, whereas some species (e.g., CH3Cl) have natural sources.
 Although the mole fractions of the halocarbons are relatively low in the atmosphere, they have high global warming potentials.
-The halocarbons have been shown to account for about 12% of the total increase in radiative forcing due to long-lived greenhouse gases from 1750 to 2013 (WMO, 2014b).
+The halocarbons have been shown to account for about 12% of the total increase in radiative forcing due to long-lived greenhouse gases from 1750 to 2014 (WMO, 2015).

 The halocarbons are colorless, odorless and innocuous substances that can be readily gasified and liquefied and have low surface tension.
-Thus, they were commonly used as refrigerants, propellants and detergents for semiconductors, resulting in a rapid increase in their mole fractions in the atmosphere until the mid-1980s.
+Thus, they were commonly used as refrigerants, propellants and detergents for semiconductors, resulting in a rapid increase in their mole fractions in the atmosphere until the 1980s.
 Halocarbons containing chlorine and bromine led to the depletion of the ozone layer.
 Since the mid-1990s, the Montreal Protocol on Substances that Deplete the Ozone Layer and its subsequent Adjustments and Amendments have progressively tightened the regulations for the production, consumption and trade of ozone-depleting substances.